Scrum-PlaTo/plato/README.md

 5. If everything is in order, the changes will be merged into the master branch.

 [Click here](https://guides.github.com/introduction/flow/) for a good GitHub workflow overview.

-## 4 - Test
-this is a test change to test my update-readme-branch